Capital One target of massive data breach

 A public defender appointed to represent Thompson did not immediately return an email seeking comment.

-Capitol One, based in McLean, Virginia, said Monday it found out about the vulnerability in its system July 19 and immediately sought help from law enforcement to catch the perpetrator.
+Capital One, based in McLean, Virginia, said Monday it found out about the vulnerability in its system July 19 and immediately sought help from law enforcement to catch the perpetrator.

 According to the FBI complaint, someone emailed the bank two days before that notifying it that leaked data had appeared on the code-hosting site GitHub, which is owned by Microsoft.

-And a month before that, the FBI said, a Twitter user who went by “erratic” sent Capitol One direct messages warning about distributing the bank’s data, including names, birthdates and Social Security numbers.
+And a month before that, the FBI said, a Twitter user who went by “erratic” sent Capital One direct messages warning about distributing the bank’s data, including names, birthdates and Social Security numbers.

 “Ive basically strapped myself with a bomb vest, (expletive) dropping capitol ones dox and admitting it,” one said.
 “I wanna distribute those buckets i think first.”